stat545ubc-2021/functionsjuliafast/assignment_1b.md

 Julia Fast
 01/11/2021

--   overall making a function that will compare the proportion of total zooplankton biomass made up by each zooplanton taxa in regions across the SOG

 ## Datset Background (Copied from Milestones 1 and 2)

 The *zooplankton_biomass* dataset used for this project was acquired